Icinga/icinga2/doc/8-differences-between-icinga-1x-and-2.md

 to the escalation to garantuee the normal notifications once an escalation happens.
-That's not necessary with Icinga 2 only requiring an additional notification object for the escalation itsself.
+That's not necessary with Icinga 2 only requiring an additional notification object for the escalation itself.

 ### Notification Options